 Skin Slime Disease

-Symptoms: scratching/shimmying; a fine grey coating on body/fins.
+Symptoms: scratching/shimmying; a fine grey coating on the body/fins.

 Treatment: use a proprietary remedy; correct water quality/chemistry.